-If a visitor doesn’t like what they see on your website, they’re highly likely to keep on searching for other, more engaging resources.
-So, unless you want to increase your bounce rate, you should always boost the content engagement you attract clients with.
+If visitors don’t like what they see on your website, they’re highly likely to keep searching for other, more engaging resources.
+So, unless you want to increase your bounce rate, you should always boost the content engagement you attract clients.
 In this regard, you may have marketing goals similar to this one:

-Prolong the average time of visitors’ staying on the website to two minutes by 2023 by analyzing heatmaps and varying the content.
+Prolong the average time visitors stay on the website to two minutes by 2023 by analyzing heatmaps and varying the content.

 Establish Authority in Your Industry

 Demonstrating authority is a well-proven way to gain potential clients’ trust.
-To ensure it via online, share the content that is useful and appeals to the needs and queries of your visitors.
-Once they get their needs met on your site, you’ll prove yourself as a trustworthy resource, and, likely enough, they’ll bring you more leads.
-So that to establish the online authority of your brand, set marketing goals similar to the following one:
+To ensure it via online, share useful content that appeals to your visitors’ needs and queries.
+Once their needs are met on your site, you’ll prove yourself a trustworthy resource, and, likely enough, they’ll bring you more leads.
+So, to establish the online authority of your brand, set marketing goals similar to the following one:

 Generate Qualified Leads

 Leads are good, and qualified leads are much better.
-These are people, potential customers, who are interested in your product/service and are ready to buy them.
+Potential customers are interested in your product/service and are ready to buy them.
 And these are the auditory you should target your marketing goals at.
 Look at the example below: